Congress: Don't Stop EPA's Toxic Sludge Health Risks Assessment!

-The Biden Administration has done a lot on PFAS, but its drinking water rules only target six of these “forever chemicals” and more than 12,000 formulations exist.
+The Biden Environmental Protection Agency's drinking water rules only targeted six of these “forever chemicals” and more than 12,000 formulations exist.
+That makes little difference now, since Trump's EPA isn't going to enforce event that.

 On January 6, 2023, the Department of Defense announced it would stop buying PFAS-containing fire fighting foam.